SGDaGangsta/nether-star-evolution/README.md

 # Nether Star Evolution
-A Fabric mod that adds more uses for nethers stars by adding a new tier of equipment to the game.
+A Fabric mod that adds more uses for nether stars by adding a new tier of equipment to the game.